storageos/storageos.github.io/_docs/applications/redis.md

 title: Redis with StorageOS
 anchor: applications
 module: applications/redis
-# Last reviewed by
+# Last reviewed by julian.topley@storageos.com on 2017-05-22
 ---

 # ![image](/images/docs/explore/redislogo.png) Redis with StorageOS

 Redis is a popular networked, in-memory, key-value data store with optional durability to disk.
-The name Redis is derived from 'REmote DIctionary Server'.

 ## Redis and StorageOS